SynteLang/SynteLang/README.md

 This is the equivalent to a necklace in syntə, for example something like:

-frequency → osc → filt → mix
+frequency → osc → lpf → mix

 But in this case syntə is the guitar and the guitarist too.
 So in code `in 330, osc, osc, mix` would be a frequency controlling the frequency of another oscillator.
 In this case the frequency of the second oscillator will only change from 0 to 1, so we can: